BioinfoVirgo/CRISPR-IP/README.md

 >
 > The third column of the output file is the label.

 **example-train-CRISPR-IP.(ipynb/py)** Train and save the model based on the training set.
-Such as: example_saved/example+crispr_ip.h5.
+Such as example_saved/example+crispr_ip.h5.

 **example-evaluation-CRISPR-IP.(ipynb/py)** Use the trained model to make predictions and save the prediction results.
+Such as example-predict-result.csv.

 > The first column of the output file is the on-target sequence.
 >